digital-land/digital-land/README.md

 To develop the site locally, run:

+- `gulp` to generate css and run watch task
 - `hugo server -D` to rebuild and server entire site. `-D` flag is required to generate the draft content.

+Alternatively, run:

+- `npm run start` to generate css, start gulp watch task and run hugo server in the background